 Finally, the Spirit will give the gift of courage to those who act in love.
 Those alarmed, disorientated, fearful and doubting disciples went out from their hiding place to the streets of Jerusalem and preached the Good News.
 In the Church today, when we seem to be beset with many challenges and difficulties, we cannot preach to our own, but need to be bold and courageous in our ministry of evangelisation and catechesis.

 We must not forget that the Holy Spirit endows us with gifts: wisdom, understanding, counsel, fortitude, knowledge, piety and awe in the Lord.
-As we move towards Pentecost and the easing of the restrictions we experience because of the pandemic, these gifts will aid us, through our prayer, to re-enter into living fully.
+As we move towards Pentecost and adjust to new ways of being and working post-pandemic, these gifts will aid us, through our prayer, to re-enter into living fully.
 Through wisdom, we will have a fuller understanding of the beauty of each other and of our world; understanding brings a deepening of faith; counsel will help us to act rightly, caring for others and ourselves by choosing the right thing to say and do; fortitude will give us the courage to do what counsel tells us; knowledge helps us to evaluate the circumstances of our life and live as God directs us in love; piety draws us back to joyful worship of God our creator, redeemer and sanctifier, and finally awe in the Lord confirms our hope in God’s promises.
 This essential toolkit will give us a roadmap unlike any other, a roadmap that brings life and love to us and all we meet.

 Pentecost is the feast par excellence that reminds us that the Holy Spirit is vital in our lives as Christians.
 Just as the Holy Spirit was the animator of the ministry of Jesus proclaiming the Kingdom of God to the people of his time, so now, we as the Church of today continue that proclamation with the additional faithful knowledge that “Jesus is Lord.”
 By opening ourselves to the Holy Spirit in prayer, we deepen our faith as the Spirit “opens our minds” to “everything written about Jesus” so that prayer becomes an encounter with the risen Lord.
 Our faith leads to an obedience to the divine will, a submission of our own ambitions to those of God, ambitions in him that bring about human flourishing and missionary proclamation which, acted in love and with courage will bring others to know the same risen Christ and his Church.